Mecharonix/858D-Hot-Air-Station-Flat-Wall-Mounted-Case/README.md

 # 858D-Hot-Air-Station-Flat-Wall-Mounted-Case

 This project takes any generic 858D hot air station and makes it flat and wall mounted for space effeciency.
+It has a wall-mount that screws into the wall, and allows the rest of the device to slot into it so you can take it off and use it somewhere else if you ever need to. it also has a removable cable wind and hot air gun holder, and due to its symmetry, it can be placed on either side of the device according to your desire.
+It features a non removable power cable to minimize the space required, it also has an embeded magnet to make the hot air gun know if its docked or not, so that it can power on and off automatically.

 <img width="8160" height="6120" alt="20260722_172930" src="https://github.com/user-attachments/assets/42373958-3763-49c1-9983-adda18c5ecc0" />